Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 }
 ~~~

-Now er use the ngFor directive to render in the view.
+Then apply the ngFor directive to render the list in the view.

 ~~~
 <ul>